-This sounds like an easy thing to do, but there are so many things that are not known about Jeremiah – at least, not exactly.
+This sounds easy, but so many things about Jeremiah we don’t know – at least, not exactly.

 For starters, we know that he began to prophesy in the 13th year of King Josiah’s reign, but we don’t know what age he was then.
 In Jeremiah 1:6, he complains that he doesn’t know how to speak because he is only a youth.
-The word translated “youth” is used for a wide age range, from childhood to adolescence, but the task God gave him seems to fit better with what could be expected of a young man rather than a young boy.
-Anyway, God tells him that that doesn’t matter because he would be with him.
+The Hebrew word translated “youth” is used for a wide age range, from childhood to adolescence, but the task God gave Jeremiah fits more with what could be expected of a young man rather than a young boy.
+Anyway, God told him that being young didn’t matter because God would be with him.

 The series “Terror on Every Side!” assumes that he was 17 years old when this happened.
-I also use this assumption as the basis for the timeline shown below.
+I also use this assumption as the basis for the timeline of the prophet Jeremiah’s life shown below.

-We know when quite a few of the events of Jeremiah’s life fit into history, but I have had to use that first assumption to guess what age he was when God first spoke to him, and extrapolate from there.
+We know when quite a few of the events of Jeremiah’s life fit into history.
+However, we have to guess how old he was when God first spoke to him, and work from there.

-I have not included any Bible references in the timeline above because there is too little room, but I will include many more details below (including references).
+I have not included any Bible references in the timeline of the prophet Jeremiah’s life above because there is too little room, but I will include many more details below (including references).

-Jeremiah prophesied for 18 years in the reign of King Josiah, yet after the first message from God in the 13th year, we know of only one other occasion when God spoke to Jeremiah during that time (Jeremiah 3:6) and we are not told when in that 18 years it occurred.
+Jeremiah prophesied for 18 years during the reign of King Josiah.
+God spoke to Jeremiah for the first time in Josiah’s 13th year, but we only know of one other occasion when God spoke to him during Josiah’s reign (Jeremiah 3:6) – and we’re not told when in the 18 years it occurred.